 Many new buildings were erected in the early 19th century.
 Royal Crescent was built in the years 1806-1810.
 The Promenade was laid out as a tree lined walk in 1818 and it became built up in the 1820s.
 The Pittville Pump Room was built in 1830.
 Cheltenham College opened in 1841.
 Cheltenham Ladies College opened in 1854.

 As Cheltenham Spa grew facilities improved.
 In 1786 a group of men called the Paving Commissioners was formed with powers to pave, clean and light the streets (with oil lamps).
 Then in 1813 a dispensary opened where the poor could obtain free medicines.

 From 1818 Cheltenham had gas light.
 A private company to supply piped water was formed in 1824.
 In 1834 a sewers company was formed.
 The paving commissioners bought it in 1857.
 However in 1877 Cheltenham Spa was incorporated (given a corporation and mayor who replaced the paving commissioners).
 The new corporation bought the water company.

 The public library in Cheltenham opened in 1889.
-Although they were created in 1825 the council obtained Pitteville Gardens in 1890.
+Although they were created in 1825 the council obtained Pittville Gardens in 1890.
 In 1892 they obtained Montpellier Gardens.
 Everyman Theatre was built in 1891.
 The famous statue of Neptune in Cheltenham was erected in 1893 and from 1895 Cheltenham had an electricity supply.

-In the later 19th century spas became much less important.
+In the late 19th century spas became much less important.
 However Cheltenham Spa continued to be an important tourist destination and shopping center.
 (Tourism was boosted when the railway came to Cheltenham in 1840).